tkohli/100-days-of-code/README.md

 Week 2 just ended I have completed OOPs in Python next up will be solving programming questions.
 ## Day 15 - 09/02/2021 Tuesday
 Need to finish the webite So I am dedicating this week to project.
 And study from Coursera
+## Day 9 - 03/02/2021 Wednesday
+Starting Google IT Automation with Python